sagemath/trac_to_gh/Issue 7929.md

 # Issue 7929: Pickling fails for some residue fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7929

 Original creator: nthiery